borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 When command hooks run, they respect the `working_directory` option if it is configured, meaning that the hook commands are run in that directory.

+<span class="minilink minilink-addedin">New in version 2.0.4</span>If the exact
+same `everything` command hook is present in multiple configuration files, borgmatic only runs it once.

 ### Order of execution